Salary, allowances and expenses

 Former Members of the European Parliament are entitled to an old-age pension from the age of 63.
 The pension equals 3.5% of the salary for each full year’s exercise of a mandate but not more than 70% in total.
 The cost of these pensions is met from the European Union budget.

 The application and processing for eTax Clearance applications is in electronic format since 1/1/16.
-One of the key changes from paper tax clearance to eTax Clearance is that an eTax Clearance certificate will be reviewed, and can be rescinded (or withdrawn) where a taxpayer is found to be non-compliant with their obligations.
-Previously tax clearance certificates were issued for periods up to 12 months, and could not be withdrawn even when the taxpayer became non-compliant within that 12-month period.
+One of the key changes from paper tax clearance to eTax Clearance is that an eTax Clearance certificate will be reviewed and can be rescinded (or withdrawn) where a taxpayer is found to be non-compliant with their obligations.
+Previously tax clearance certificates were issued for periods up to 12 months and could not be withdrawn even when the taxpayer became non-compliant within that 12-month period.
 With electronic tax clearance, real-time ongoing review means that a taxpayer’s clearance certificate can be rescinded if his or her tax affairs are not kept in order.
-As of the 21st June 2016 my tax affairs continue to be fully compliant as evidenced by my e-Tax Clearance Confirmation.
+My tax affairs continue to be fully compliant as evidenced by my e-tax clearance confirmation certificate.